MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Results and Discussion

 \subsection{LAE Overdensity}

 To investigate the large scale structure in our 8 fields, we calculate the LAE overdensity.
 The LAE overdensity $\delta_{\rm LAE}$ is defined by

 where $N$ and $\bar{N}$ are the number and field-averaged number of LAEs in a circular aperture, respectively.
 The $\bar{N}$ is calculated in each field separately.
 The diameter of the aperture is 20 comoving Mpc (cMpc) that is consistent with previous studies at $z=2$ (e.g. \citealt{liang2021}).
 We assume the Poisson statistics for $N$ and $\bar{N}$ in our calculation.
-Figure~\ref{fig:delta} shows the LAE overdensity map of the 8 fields along with our LABs.
-We find that 86 out of 117 LABs and 45 out of 58 bright LABs locate in overdense regions.
-The overdense fractions are 86/117=74\% and 45/58=78\% for LABs and bright LABs, respectively.
+Before counting the number of LAEs with the circular aperture, we fill the masked regions (white regions in Figure \ref{fig:delta}) with the mean LAE number densities in each field.
+Figure \ref{fig:delta} shows the LAE overdensity map of the 8 fields along with our LABs.
+We find that 92 out of 117 LABs and 48 out of 58 bright LABs locate in overdense regions with $\delta_{\rm LAE}>0$.
+The overdense fractions are 92/117=79\% and 48/58=83\% for LABs and bright LABs, respectively.
 This result is consistent with the trend found by previous studies that LABs generally locate in overdense regions (e.g. \citealt{badescu2017,kikuta2019,zhang2020}).
+Additionally, we fit a Gaussian function to the $\delta_{\rm LAE}$ distribution in each field and measure the $\sigma$.
+We count the LAB numbers in regions with $\delta_{\rm LAE}>2\sigma$, and find that 15\% of LABs and 17\% of bright LABs locate in these high overdensity regions.

+Interestingly, we find that the J1349 field contains $39/117\approx33\%$ of our LABs and $22/58\approx 38\%$ of our bright LABs.
+The bright LAB number density in J1349 is also the highest and cannot be explained by the Poisson statistics (Table 1).
+The J1349 field shows an overdense $24'\times12'$ ($\sim 40\times20$ cMpc$^2$) region (Figure \ref{fig:J1349_pseudo}) that has 12 LABs (8 bright LABs).
+This $24'\times12'$ region is referred to as the J1347 protocluster region hereafter.